bferrarini/MotionBlurGenerator/README.md

 ```
 - YOUR_VIDEO_FULLPATH: it is the go-pro video to unfold into the frames
 - DESTINATION_DIR: the folder where all the frames will be stored
 - MUTE_VIDEO_FULLPATH: the actual extraction of the frames is from the video without the audio.
-This file specifies the destination of such muted video.
+This file specifies the destination of such a muted video.
 It is not required.
 - TARGET_WIDTH: reshapes the extracted frame.
 It is not required.
 - TARGET_HEIGHT: reshapes the extracted frame.
 It is not required.
 - IMAGE_FORMAT: jpg, png, etc...

 Some examples: